dqops/dqo/docs/checks/column/numeric/index.md

 ### [non negative values percent](./non-negative-values-percent.md)
-A column-level check that ensures that there are no more than a set percentage of negative values in a monitored column.
+This check finds non-negative values in a numeric column.
+ It measures the percentage of non-negative values and raises a data quality issue when the rate of non-negative values exceeds the maximum accepted percentage.

 | Data quality check name | Check type | Description | Standard |